Retirement Plans

 SIMPLE Plan Salary Reduction Contribution Limits

-For tax year 2011, the maximum amount each eligible employee can choose to have his/her employer contribute to his/her SIMPLE IRA cannot be more than $11,500.
+For tax year 2012, the maximum amount each eligible employee can choose to have the employer contribute to his SIMPLE IRA cannot be more than $11,500 (same as 2011).

 These contributions must be expressed as a percentage of the employee's compensation unless you permit the employee to express them as a specific dollar amount.